 Our Board of Directors is a true working board.
 Whether it be planning events, balancing checkbooks, designing and proofing newsletters or deciding on policies, our board is committed to making sure Kate's Kart is a thriving, growing charity.

-Katie is the E-Marketing and Graphic Design Specialist at STAR Financial Bank.
-She has an Associate of Arts degree from Ball State University.
-She was first introduced to Kate’s Kart after her daughter’s early arrival and NICU stay in 2013.
+E-Marketing & Graphic Design Specialist, STAR Bank.
+Katie has an Associate of Arts degree from Ball State University.
+She has over 10+ years experience in marketing and graphic design, specifically in the banking and nonprofit sector.
+Katie was first introduced to Kate’s Kart after her daughter’s early arrival and NICU stay in 2013.
 She joined Kate’s Kart in 2016 providing graphic design support.

 Prior to leaving the professional world to become a full time mother, Karen worked as a Physical Therapist and holds a degree from Indiana University.
 Karen is a Kate’s Kart volunteer at Lutheran Hospital and also serves on several other area non-profit boards.
 Karen and her husband, Dr. Gary Gize, have three sons.